Unfairness Shows Us We Need Jesus

 What’s true in children and society in general is also true in our lives today.
 You and I are treated unfairly all the time.
 But here’s a secret you may not have considered: You treat people unfairly from time to time as well.

 Our propensity to treat one another unfairly doesn’t surprise God.
-In fact, he is using the unfairness to show us something else.
+In fact, it shows why we need Jesus.

 The reality is, without God in the situation, people are very inhumane to each other.
 That’s the heart of all the injustice and unfairness in our world — from despotic dictators to crushing poverty to simple injustices in our neighborhoods.